Skip to main content

 Single Car Accident: Am I Always at Fault?

 If you find yourself in a car accident and there is no one else around, you may have no one to blame but yourself.
 Being in a solo vehicle collision brings up several important questions.
 Are you criminally liable if you hit something while you were under the influence of drugs or alcohol?
 Do you have insurance?
-Perhaps the most important question if you're in a single car accident, is: Am I always at fault?
+Perhaps the most important question, if you're in a single-car accident is: Am I always at fault?

 Single Car Accident Definition

 While the most common car accidents involve two or more vehicles, there are times when an accident involves only your car.
-For example, you swerve to avoid an animal in the roadway and you end up hitting a fire hydrant or slamming into a building.
+For example, you swerve to avoid an animal in the roadway, and you end up hitting a fire hydrant or slamming into a building.
 You may be held at fault for the accident, but if you can prove the collision was the result of someone else's negligence or a vehicle defect, you may be able to claim damages or shift the fault elsewhere.

 Vehicle Defects

 Sometimes cars have manufacturing defects.
-Maybe there were faulty brakes or poor alignment and the car didn't operate the way it should.
+Maybe there were faulty brakes or poor alignment, and the car didn't operate the way it should.
 In most states, you will be able to file a product liability lawsuit and recover any damages you sustain as a result of the manufacturer's negligence.
-The manufacturer would in turn be liable to anyone injured or any property damaged as a result of the accident.
+The manufacturer would, in turn, be liable to anyone injured or any property damaged as a result of the accident.

-Poor Road Design or Maintenance
+Poor Road Conditions or Maintenance

 Maybe your accident was the result of a stoplight malfunctioning or deep potholes in the roadway.
 If your accident is the result of poor road design or failure to maintain the roadways, you may be able to sue the city, county, or other government entity responsible for the upkeep of these areas.
 While it isn't always apparent who is at fault in these situations, an experienced attorney will be able to assist you.